Co-membership FAQs

 How is co-membership involved in Loretto’s mission?

 In their private lives co-members participate in many of the same areas of mission as the vowed members do.
-In many cases co-members work with vowed members in such areas as social agencies and on behalf of Loretto on committees.
+In many cases co-members work with vowed members beyond Loretto in social agencies, nonprofit organizations, political actions, etc. Within Loretto, co-members are active on various committees and working groups carrying out Loretto’s peace and justice mission..
 Also, each person in the Community supports others’ work by virtue of being a Loretto member.
-Many co-members, as well as vowed members, contribute to such Loretto projects as the Loretto Hunger Fund and funds that continue Loretto’s presence internally and in society.
+Many co-members, as well as vowed members, contribute financially to such Loretto projects as the Loretto Hunger Fund, the Carbon Reduction Fund and funds that continue Loretto’s presence internally and in society.

 How long has co-membership been in existence?